Print this page

 • miles

 The contact owns a 2016 Ford Explorer.
-The contact stated that while being serviced, the vehicle coolant had leaked into the engine.
+The contact stated that while the vehicle was being serviced, coolant leaked into the engine.
 No warning light was illuminated.
 The vehicle was taken to a dealer to be diagnosed.
 The contact was informed that the failure was due to a faulty water pump that needed to be replaced.
 The vehicle had not been repaired due to parts not being available.
-The contact stated that the dealer have had his vehicle for a month because of the part being on back order.
-The manufacturer was made aware of the failure and confirmed that the parts were on back order.
+The contact stated that the dealer had the vehicle for a month because of the part being on back order.
+The manufacturer was made aware of the failure and confirmed that parts were on back order.
 The failure mileage was unknown.

 - Yelm, WA, USA